-Therefore, you can spread bet markets such as foreign stock exchanges, commodities, and bonds, all from the convenience of a single trading account, and without having to worry about currency exchange risk or opening and managing different accounts in different countries.
+Therefore, you can spread bet a wide range of markets including foreign stocks, global indices, commodities, currency pairs, and bonds, all from the convenience of a single trading account, and without having to worry about currency exchange risk or opening and managing different accounts in different countries.

 There are literally thousands of different spread bets available each trading day, so it would be impossible to name them all, but here is a rundown on the main markets you can spread bet.

 When you purchase equities – stock shares, you obtain an ownership interest in a company and therefore have the ability to share in its profits.
 When you spread bet on stock shares, you’re simply betting on whether the price of the stock will rise or fall.

 Through your spread betting provider, you can also spread bet on stocks traded on foreign exchanges.

-Rather than spread betting on individual stocks, you may prefer to spread bet on market indices such as the FTSE 100, S&P 500, or DJIA that reflect the overall performance of the market.
+Rather than spread betting on individual stocks, you may prefer to spread bet on market indices such as the FTSE 100, S&P 500, or DJIA that reflect the overall performance of the equity markets.
 One of the advantages of spread betting is that you can place spread bets on foreign market indices just as easily as placing spread bets on stock indices in your own country.

-In addition to major market indices, there are sub-indices that reflect the performance of various market sectors, such as technology, real estate, or health care.
+In addition to major market indices, there are sub-indices that reflect the performance of various market sectors, such as technology, real estate, or healthcare.

-Exchange traded funds (ETFs) are similar to mutual funds in that they are a portfolio of related investment assets, such as stocks of companies in certain sector or commodities such as precious metals.
+Exchange traded funds (ETFs) are similar to mutual funds in that they are a portfolio of related investment assets, such as stocks of companies in certain sectors or commodities such as precious metals.
 However, ETFs offer an advantage over mutual funds in that they are freely traded on exchanges.

 That fact, and the fact that ETFs offer access to investing in a wide range of assets, has made them an increasingly popular investment vehicle.
 Just as with betting on a particular stock or market index, you can easily place a spread bet on whether the price of an ETF will rise or fall.

 Commodities are natural resources such as precious metals, oil, coal, agricultural products, and other products such as cotton.
 They’re traded on various exchanges just as stocks are.

 The factors that affect commodity prices can vary significantly from those that affect stock prices.
-For example, commodity prices can be significantly affected by weather and natural disaster events.
+For example, commodity prices can be significantly affected by weather and natural disasters.
 When spread betting commodities, it’s important to be aware of how they are priced.

 Foreign exchange (forex) trading has become one of the most popular trading markets since the turn of the century.
 Forex trades the relative values of one currency against another.
 For example, the price of the currency pair GBP/USD represents the value of the Great British Pound relative to the US Dollar.